 This way you can insert your product or service into something relevant and turn audio marketing into a huge sales opportunity.
-Keep continuing your reading on the article what is digital marketing?

 With the rise of podcasts and changes in music listening habits, thanks to major players like Spotify and Apple Music, we have a whole new medium to play and reach our audiences.